When higher-level players develop and use their pickleball serve as more of a weapon, the return of serve becomes more important.

 There are a few factors to consider when determining whether moving toward the net is the right move for you.

 - How fast are you?
-Are you comfortable getting to the net in a few steps or do you require a lot of little steps?
-Singles is a fast-paced game and if you don’t have footspeed, you might be better off staying back.
+Are you comfortable getting to the net in a few steps or do you require several little steps?
+Singles is a fast-paced game, and if you don’t have footspeed, you might be better off staying back.

 - How good is the serve?
 If the serve is short, it’s easy to take your return and follow it toward the kitchen line because you’ve already covered half the court.
 However, if it’s a hard, deep serve, you might not have the time you need to get to the net.

 - Do you have a big reach?
 If you have a large wingspan, you will likely be able to cut off a lot of shots at the net.
-However, if you are shorter, you may get beat by a lot of passing shots at the net.
+However, if you are shorter, you may get beat by passing shots at the net.